coilhq/mucoa/SOLUTION_DESIGN.md

 ##### Secure Transport
 * HTTPS on central-ledger endpoints may be configured in NodeJS or WAF/Load-Balancer
-* Communication between CentralLedger and TigerBeetle will make use of a secure VPN tunnel
+* Communication between Central-Ledger and TigerBeetle will make use of a secure VPN tunnel
 * Non PCI-DSS sensitive information stored in TigerBeetle

 ##### Secure Storage at Rest
-* TigerBeetle stores all data at rest encrypted under 256-bit `XChaCha20`.
+* TigerBeetle stores all data at rest encrypted.
-* MySQL database for CentralLedger to be configured for:
+* MySQL database for Central-Ledger to be configured for:
-  * TLS/SSL communication between CentralLedger and MySQL.
+  * TLS/SSL communication between Central-Ledger and MySQL.
   * MysQL Keyring plugin may be used to encrypt data at rest (https://aimlessengineer.com/2021/04/26/data-at-rest-encryption-in-mysql/).
 * Security of sensitive data in the database.

 ##### Other
 * Authentication of the CL API
-* Update CentralLedger documentation during the course of the project
+* Update Central-Ledger documentation during the course of the project

 #### Testing
-Existing unit tests for CentralLedger will be updated to test TigerBeetle and CentralLedger integration. jUnit will be used to test performance and safety.
+Existing unit tests for Central-Ledger will be updated to test TigerBeetle and Central-Ledger integration. jUnit will be used to test performance and safety.

 Testing coverage includes:
 * Unit testing for TigerBeetle NodeJS client
 * Integration testing for TigerBeetle NodeJS client
-* Integration testing for CentralLedger and TigerBeetle
+* Integration testing for Central-Ledger and TigerBeetle
   * TigerBeetle enabled
   * TigerBeetle disabled (_traditional_)
 * Performance, throughput and safety (_via jMeter_)